iewaij/idinn-streamlit/docs/get_started/installation.rst

    python -m pip install git+https://gitlab.com/ComputationalScience/inventory-optimization.git@main

-Or, if you want to inspect the source code and edit locally, run
+Or, if you want to inspect and locally edit the source code, run

 .. code-block::